 Welcome to the Refracktion website

-This site has been set up to provide clear, focused and useful information on the subject of hydraulic fracturing (fracking) for gas on the Fylde Coast.
+This site was created to provide clear, focused and useful information on the subject of hydraulic fracturing (fracking) to extract shale gas on the Fylde Coast.

-Whether you are coming to this issue for the first time, or you are already well informed but are keeping up with the developing story of fracking on the Fylde you will find stimulating and challenging material on this site.
+Whether you are coming to this issue for the first time, or you are already well informed but are keeping up with the developing story of fracking on the Fylde you will find stimulating and challenging material here.

 - fracking would have inevitable negative impacts on our local environment and its amenity value

-- proper regulation cannot be framed before rigourous science-based studies of environmental, human health and economic impacts have been completed.
+- proper regulation cannot be framed before rigorous science-based studies of environmental, human health and economic impacts have been completed.

 - these studies have not been completed in any meaningful way

 - as a result fracking must not be allowed to go ahead in the current circumstances.

 Yesterday UKOOG (The UK Onshore Operators’ Group) released a new report called “Updated shale gas production scenarios“.

 A scenario is literally “that which is pinned to the scenery” and it looks to us as though the scenery here is pretty shoddy.